domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default App
 ```

-Since we are rendering our `ClotheItemsList` and `FavoritedClotheItemsList` components as children of our `ClothesContextProvider`, then when `useContext` is called from these components, the value that is returned will be the value we specified in our `ClotheContextProvider`.
-Let's take a look at our `ClotheContextProvider` component again:
+Since we are rendering the `ClotheItemsList` and `FavoritedClotheItemsList` components as children of the `ClothesContextProvider`, then when `useContext` is called from these children components, the value that is returned will be the value we specified in our `ClotheContextProvider`.
+Let's take a look at that value again:

 <div class = "codeTitle">ClotheContextProvider.tsx</div>